Suryatheja2006/tradebotx/README.md

 - Chandrashen — Data Nerd | Loves risk & probability

 We won’t spoon-feed, but we’re here to help you think deeper.

+Feel free to ask questions or share feedback directly in the group — nothing’s too basic.
+And if you’re more comfortable, you can always DM me or any of the other mentors anytime.

 ## ⚠️ Disclaimer